lujainibrahim/mashups-final/README.md

 * Drawing contrast between the two and possibly debunking myths about the circulation of climate news online
 * Learning about and using the customizability of sentiment analysis using Node.js

 However, due to a number of reasons, we tweaked our proposal to better serve our technical constraints and refined interests.
 These technical constraints included our failure to obtain access to Reddit's API.
-Further, our interest shifted to more specifically how certain behind the scenes stakeholders and special interests involved in news-making affect the representation of topics and news circulation — particulary topics like climate change which is deeply intertwined with the science, religion, politics, and the economy.
-As a result, we begain to look into other sources of news and fact circulation.
-Among the many newpapers and online platforms we considered, of course after taking into account technical considerations, we were primarily interested with alternative sources of news like The Financial Times as well as Bloomberg (a timely investigation considering Michael Bloomberg just announced his candidancy for the presidency and is a billionare with an interestingly strong stance on climate change).
+Further, our interest shifted to more specifically how certain behind the scenes stakeholders and special interests involved in news-making affect the representation of topics and news circulation — particularly topics like climate change which is deeply intertwined with the science, religion, politics, and the economy.
+As a result, we began to look into other sources of news and fact circulation.
+Among the many newspapers and online platforms we considered, of course after taking into account technical considerations, we were primarily interested with alternative sources of news like The Financial Times as well as Bloomberg (a timely investigation considering Michael Bloomberg just announced his candidacy for the presidency and is a billionaire with an interestingly strong stance on climate change).
 We eventually decided to use The Financial Times due to their explicit focus on the economic angle of all news topics.
-We also beleived that taking this approach may lead to a more concrete outcome compared to using Reddit: debunking talking points used to discredit the climate change movement as one with invalid and unrealistic demands that are at odds with economic growth.
+We also believed that taking this approach may lead to a more concrete outcome compared to using Reddit: debunking talking points used to discredit the climate change movement as one with invalid and unrealistic demands that are at odds with economic growth.

 To reiterate, our main motivators for our final project evolved into the following:
 * Investigating the effect of demographic differences in Financial Times and NYT readers on climate change discourse